How-To Prime the Filters

 Step 2

-Attach the blue silicone primer to the faucet, making sure you pull the primer up as far as possible to create a good seal with the water spout.
+Attach the blue silicone priming tool to the faucet, making sure you pull the primer up as far as possible to create a good seal with the water spout.

 Step 3